Rollover Accidents Can be Dangerous and Often Result in Serious Injuries or Fatalities in Monmouth County, Ocean County, and throughout New Jersey

 Most Frequent Causes of Vehicle Rollovers in New Jersey

-Overcorrecting occurs when a driver tries to steer back onto the road too aggressively after veering off course.
-This can cause the vehicle to tip over if the driver loses control.
+Overcorrecting is another cause.
+It occurs when a driver tries to steer away from or back onto the road too aggressively after veering off course.
+It is usually a mistake made by less experienced drivers.
+It can cause the vehicle to tip over if the driver loses control.
 Some vehicles, such as SUVs and trucks, are more prone to rollovers than others due to their higher center of gravity.
-This is especially true when these vehicles are loaded unevenly or carry heavy loads.
-Distracted driving, driving under the influence of drugs or alcohol, drowsy driving, and reckless or negligent drivers can all increase the risk of a rollover accident.
+This is especially true when these vehicles are loaded unevenly or are loaded beyond their acceptable weight capacity.
+Distracted driving, driving under the influence of drugs or alcohol, drowsy driving, texting, eating, or checking your GPS while you drive are considered and reckless and can all increase the risk of a rollover accident.

 Potential Injuries in Rollover Accidents